-D1.1 is considered a live working document, which will be updated again in the months 24 and 36 and if the consortium considered that any of the communication channel, tool or procedure should be changed.
+This document is considered a live working document, which will be updated in the months 12, 24, 36 and if the consortium considered that any of the communication channel, tool or procedure should be changed.

 In addition, the identified risk list can be updated during the evolution of the project as new original unforeseen risk may rise while other original identify risk could be either reduce (or even disappear) or increase due to new circumstances.